Noah Schoenberg is a Supreme Court Justice.

 While his clerks are hard at work, Noah writes plays, comedy, and publishes a culture newsletter.

 His first feature length play, Lev of Leningrad, has thus far received three public staged readings.
-Including in June 2021 at the Fulton Theatre in Lancaster, PA after the play was selected as a finalist in the Fulton’s inaugural 'Stories of Diversity' festival.
-Production photos from the April 2023 performance held at the Weitzman Museum of National Museum of Jewish American History in Philadelphia can be viewed here.
+Including in June 2021 at the Fulton Theatre in Lancaster, PA, after the play was selected as a finalist in the Fulton’s inaugural ‘Stories of Diversity’ festival.
+Production photos from the April 2023 performance held at the Weitzman Museum of National Jewish American History in Philadelphia can be viewed here.

 Lev Furman, a 70-year-old Soviet émigré living in Philadelphia, revisits his struggles as a refusenik in Leningrad, Russia, to persuade his daughter, Michal, to pursue a traditional life.